Romeo V. Turcan

-Romeo V. Turcan (born 24 April 1970) is a professor at Aalborg University Business School.
-His research interests include creation and legitimation of new sectors and new organizations; Late-globalization, de-globalization, de-internationalization; Bubbles, collective behavior; High impact international entrepreneurship; and Cross-disciplinary theory building.
+Romeo V. Turcan (born 24 April 1970) is a professor at Aalborg University Business School, Clare Hall Life Member, and Adjunct Professor at Trinity Business School.
+His research interests include emergence, legitimation and institutionalization of newness and theory building across diverse disciplines and contexts.

 Education and career

 Turcan holds a degree in mechanical engineering from the Air Force Engineering Military Academy, Riga, Latvia (1992) and in Philology from the Department of Post-University Studies, Moldova State University, Chișinău, Moldova (1995).
 In 2000, he received his MSc in International Marketing from the Department of Marketing, University of Strathclyde, Glasgow, United Kingdom; and in 2006, he received his PhD in International Entrepreneurship from the Hunter Centre for Entrepreneurship, University of Strathclyde.

 Prior to commencing his academic career, Turcan worked in a range of posts involving public policy intervention in restructuring, rationalizing and modernizing business and public sectors such as power, oil, military high-tech, management consulting, information and communications technology (ICT) and higher education.
 In addition, he is the co-founder and former Executive Director of the International Association of Business and Parliament – Moldova.

 He has also been a member of various boards including the board of Enterprise and Parliamentary Dialogue International, London, UK (2013-2019) and the board of The International Society of Markets and Development (2019-).
 He is chairman of the Organization of Moldovans in Denmark.

-He is currently the project coordinator for the ERASMUS + Strategic Partnership project (2019-2023) and the H2020 Marie S. Curie project (2020-2024).
+He has been project coordinator for ERASMUS + Strategic Partnership projects (2019-2023; 2024-2027) and the H2020 Marie S. Curie project (2020-2024).
 In addition, he is the Founder and Coordinator of the Theory Building Research Program (2012-).